cdascientist/Hash_Demo/README.md

-# Brighterscript Game Engine
+# Client side Machine Learning, Clustering, and Data Fragmentation and 3d rendering using Brighterscript Game Engine

-An object oriented game engine for the Roku, written in [Brighterscript](https://github.com/rokucommunity/brighterscript), and (SOON!) available via [ROPM](https://github.com/rokucommunity/ropm).
+An object oriented  machine learning implementation using BrighterScript game engine for the Roku, written in [Brighterscript](https://github.com/rokucommunity/brighterscript)

 This project is designed to be used with VScode.